 AZOMITE® requires no mixing.
 It is odorless, will not burn plants and will not restrict aeration or water penetration.
 Unlike some products, AZOMITE® is not a manufactured, chemically prepared fertilizer.
 It is 100% natural with no additives, synthetics or filters.
 AZOMITE® is listed by the Organic Materials Review Institute (OMRI) for use in organic production.

 We are based in Tucson but we make runs up to the Phoenix area a couple times per month to deliver product, typically on Sundays.
-We normally meet our customers at any exit off I-10 between Buckeye and Tucson, and do not charge a delivery fee.
+We normally meet our customers at any exit off I-10 between Buckeye and Tucson.
+We do not charge a delivery fee.

 Coconut Coir is a natural by-product of coconut harvesting.
 It is a sustainable renewable resource that is free of bacteria and fungal spores.
 In the 1980's, horticulturalists began studying Coconut Coir dust as a substitute for Sphagnum peat moss.
 They found that Coir lasts three times as long as peat moss.
 Peat moss can take 5 to 10 years to reproduce, making it a non-renewable resource.
 The pH levels of Coir are more neutral also, ranging from 5.8 to 6.8, whereas peat moss lowers the pH of surrounding soil.
 We use Nature's Footprint Coco-Coir which has already been screened, washed and graded, and is free of pathogens and disease.